Expensify/Bedrock/docs/index.md

 * **More powerful.**  Most people don't realize just how powerful SQLite is.
 Indexes, triggers, foreign key constraints, native JSON support, expression indexes -- check the [full list here](http://sqlite.org/fullsql.html).
 You'll be amazed.

+Bedrock is not only production ready, but actively used by Expensify's many thousands of customers, and millions of users.
+(Curious why an expense reporting company built their own database?
+Read what the [First Round Review](http://firstround.com/review/your-database-is-your-prison-heres-how-expensify-broke-free/) has to say about it.)

 ## How to get it
 Bedrock can be compiled from source using the [Expensify/Bedrock](https://github.com/Expensify/Bedrock) public repo, or installed into your Ubuntu environment using the following commands:  (Go ahead and copy/paste this whole section and copy it into your Ubuntu terminal.)